 The crux of the matter is that in her journey she doesn’t learn anything about herself or the world.
-The entire journey is meaningless; it’s a story carried solely on the cleverness of the writing.
-There are no layers, no transformations; the whole novel is a terrible version of the dark night of the soul, and it just lingers there in the abyss, as if it was a hip place to be.
+It’s a story carried solely on the cleverness of the writing.
+There are no transformations; the whole novel is a terrible version of the dark night of the soul, and it just lingers there in the abyss, as if it was a hip place to be.

 A journey novel should be more than simply someone going somewhere for the hell of it.
 Lacey's narrator here doesn’t transcend.
 There are no interesting characters, no archetypes, no sacrifice, no magic; the journey is devoid of meaning.